anddimario/interstellar-js/README.md

 # INTERSTELLAR
-Http server that exec cmd and use redis to host/url mapping, started to test [gravity-lang](https://marcobambini.github.io/gravity/) as server language, then the idea is evolved.
+HTTP server that exec cmd and use redis to host/url mapping, started to test [gravity-lang](https://marcobambini.github.io/gravity/) as server language, then the idea is evolved.
 You can use middleware feature as chain of functions.
-Tested with: golang, gravity, rust, php and bash.
+Tested with: golang, gravity, rust and php.
 It's an experiment to define a flexible microservices proxy.
 Microservices run as commands and are in files, so you can use flexible language, no needs hot reload, share middleware from different project, easy deploy.

+### Features
+- multiple languages backend
+- middlewares (different languages too)
+- not reload for new codes
+- status health check
+- maintenance mode for single route
+- custom response content type

 ### Requirements
-Node.JS and redis
+Node.JS v4 and redis

 ### Install
-`clone the repo`
+`git clone git@github.com:anddimario/interstellar.git`
 `npm install`
 `node app.js`

 ### Env Variables
-Create in the repository root a .env file with this config:
+Create in the directory root a .env file with this config:
 ```
 PORT=3000
+REDIS_URL=redis://127.0.0.1:6379
 ```

 ### Add host routing